jinkim-today/jinkim-today.github.io/_portfolio/2025-07-10-manufacturing-erp.md

 ### Cloud Infrastructure & Deployment

-Established a robust cloud infrastructure on `AWS EC2` with containerized application components using `Docker`.
-Implemented automated backup systems to `AWS S3` and created a CI/CD pipeline that enabled continuous deployment with minimal downtime.
-This architecture ensures 99.9% system availability while allowing secure remote access for the client's distributed workforce.
+Establishing a robust cloud infrastructure on `AWS EC2` with containerized application components using `Docker`.
+Implementing automated backup systems to `AWS S3` and creating a CI/CD pipeline that enables continuous deployment with minimal downtime.
+This architecture aims to ensure high system availability while allowing secure remote access for the client's distributed workforce.

 ### AI-Powered Forecasting

-Developed a custom AI module using `Python`, `LangChain` and local LLMs via `Ollama` that analyzes historical production data to forecast material requirements and identify potential bottlenecks.
-The system employs a `RAG` (Retrieval Augmented Generation) approach to incorporate company-specific knowledge with predictive analytics, improving inventory planning accuracy by 37% and reducing stockouts by over 40% within the first three months of implementation.
+Developing a custom AI module using `Python`, `LangChain` and local LLMs via `Ollama` that analyzes historical production data to forecast material requirements and identify potential bottlenecks.
+The system employs a `RAG` (Retrieval Augmented Generation) approach to incorporate company-specific knowledge with predictive analytics, with the goal of improving inventory planning accuracy and reducing stockouts.

 ### Resources